top of page

 replacing floor in home

-To address this challenge, your renovation company would first assess the extent of the damage and determine the appropriate reinforcement; this could include adding new joists or reinforcing existing ones, replacing sections of the subfloor, or even repairing damage caused by termites or moisture.
+To address this challenge, your renovation company would first assess the extent of the damage and determine the appropriate reinforcement measures; this may involve adding new joists or reinforcing existing ones, replacing sections of the subfloor, or even repairing damage caused by termites or moisture.
 Once the necessary reinforcement is in place, the new flooring can be safely installed.

 2) Relocating air vent pipes

-Especially during full house renovations, homeowners often want to change the layout of their homes; this might mean relocating air vent pipes to ensure proper heating and cooling throughout the space.
-These pipes are difficult to move because they are connected to the HVAC system.
-Additionally, changes in the placement of the air vent pipes can affect the airflow in your home, resulting in air quality issues and uneven temperatures.
+Amid full house renovations, homeowners often want to change the layout of their space.
+This could involve relocating air vent pipes to ensure proper heating and cooling throughout the area.
+But, moving these pipes can be complicated because they are connected to the HVAC system.
+Tweaking positioning can disrupt the airflow in your home, resulting in air quality issues and uneven temperatures.

-Renovators will determine the best way to move the pipes while minimizing any impact on airflow and the overall efficiency of your HVAC system.
-This might involve extending or reconfiguring the ductwork, and adding additional vents or dampers.
+Renovators will determine the best way to move the pipes while minimizing any impact on airflow and the efficiency of your system.
+This might include extending or reconfiguring the ductwork and adding additional vents or dampers.

 3) Replacing or adding insulation in exterior walls